rohanverma94/GPX-treeline/README.md

 ## Addon and Client for TreelineDB

-Objective of this project is to make tooling and ecosystem around Treeline DB for fedora and other distribution.
+Objective of this project is to make tooling and ecosystem around Treeline storage engine for fedora and other distribution.

 To build
 ```